stellar/stellar-protocol/ecosystem/README.md

   and it requires approval by 2 SDF members of the SEP Team.

 ## SEP Status Terms
-* **Deprecated** - A SEP that was previously on an active track but has been deprecated and is no longer suggested for use.
-There may be legacy usage of a deprecated SEP.
 * **Draft** - A SEP that is currently open for consideration and actively being discussed.
 * **Awaiting Decision** — A mature and ready SEP that is ready for approval by the SEP Team.
 If enough the approval requirements are met by SEP team members, the SEP will move towards